Fontana, California: Parks and recreation

-Community centers

-Cypress Neighborhood Center

-The Center opened its doors in the heart of downtown Fontana for over 30 years.
+The Cypress Neighborhood Center has in Fontana for over 30 years.
 Since then, it has undergone some renovations and changed some of its programming.
-It is a center devoted to bringing forth as many fun and unique programs to residents.
-The programming includes ballet, dance, karate, kickboxing, a Tiny Tot program, and much more.
+The programming includes ballet, dance, karate, kickboxing, and a Tiny Tot programs.

-Don Day Neighborhood Center

 The Don Day Neighborhood Center is a community recreation center located in South Fontana.
 Attached to the center is an outside pool that is only opened for the summer.
-They have open rooms used for programs like mixed martial arts, dance, fitness, gymnastics, and much more.
-The rooms are also available for birthday parties, meetings, and other celebrations.
+They have open rooms used for programs like mixed martial arts, dance, fitness, gymnastics and events.
 There is a Tiny Tot Program affiliated with the center as well.

-The center is also combined with Southridge Park that features amenities such as tennis courts, basketball courts, mountain bike trails, baseball fields, playgrounds, and open spaces.
+The center is also combined with Southridge Park, which has tennis courts, basketball courts, mountain bike trails, baseball fields, playgrounds, and open spaces.

-Jessie Turner Health and Fitness Community Center, Aquatics Center and Fontana Park

 Upon opening to the public on October 25, 2008, Fontana Park (located in the northern part of the city at Summit Avenue and Lytle Creek Road), is now the city's second largest municipal park, featuring a large community center (Jessie Turner Health and Fitness Community Center), aquatic center, skate park, dog park, basketball gym, sports pavilion, and several child-oriented play areas.

 Government

 Local government

 Fontana is a general law city; it has no city charter.
 Led by a council composed of a mayor and four councilmembers, it uses a council-manager form of government.
-The mayor, council members, city clerk, and city treasurer are elected at-large to serve four-year terms.
+The mayor, city clerk, and city treasurer are elected at-large to serve four-year terms, while councilmembers are elected by district, also serving four-year terms.

-According to the city's most recent Comprehensive Annual Financial Report, the city's various funds had $348.0 million in Revenues, $224.0 million in expenditures, $1,371.6 million in total assets, $754.1 million in total liabilities, and $251.3 million in cash and investments.
+According to data from the California State Controller’s Office, Fontana’s government-wide revenues totaled approximately $362.41 million and expenditures were about $320.75 million for 2023.